-The financial assistance to help individuals and families lower their coverage costs was increased by Congress for 2021 and 2022, so more people than ever now qualify for financial help.
-If you haven’t been eligible for financial help in previous years, you should fill out an application to see what help may be available to you now.
-And if you already receive financial help with your marketplace plan, you may be eligible for additional premium reductions.
+The financial assistance to help individuals and families lower their coverage costs was recently increased by the federal government, so more people than ever now qualify for help paying for the health insurance they find through CoverME.gov.
+If you haven’t been eligible for financial assistance in previous years, you should fill out an application to see what help may be available to you now.
+And if you already receive financial assistance with your marketplace plan, you may be eligible for additional premium reductions.

 Advance Premium Tax Credits (APTCs) are tax credits you can take in advance to lower your monthly health insurance payment, known as your premium.
 This type of financial assistance is based on your family size and income, and is only available to people who don’t get affordable health coverage offered through their employer.